Advisory committee or task force.

 Members shall observe all corporate policies of the City of St. Catharines with respect to conduct, harassment and discrimination.

 Members shall work together in order to develop a common approach that is reasonable and practical.

 A committee member shall make every effort to attend all meetings.

 Each member of the Committee is recognized as an independent representative to the Committee who does not represent the concerns of only one group or special interest.

 Coun.
 Jennie Stevens

-Kristen Sullivan, Recreation and Community Services
+Kristen Sullivan, Parks, Recreation and Culture Services